Model building using HydroMT Delft3D FM#

 Requirements for building a model in HydroMT Delft3D FM#

-Using the HydroMT build API we can setup a complete model from scratch.
-Let’s get an overview of all the available options:
+Using the HydroMT build API, we can set up a complete model from scratch.
+This process involves several steps and options that allow you to customize your model according to your specific needs.
+Let’s get an overview of all the available options to understand how we can effectively use this API for model building.

 [4]: